grandjeanmartin/intellectual-cooperation/README.md

 # The Network of Intellectual Cooperation
 *[Martin Grandjean](http://www.martingrandjean.ch) University of Lausanne*

+## About ##
+These are the sourcefiles of a network analysis based on the archives of the League of Nations' International Committee on Intellectual Cooperation (ICIC).
+These data are made public and available to the community for testing, further analysis, or simply as a training data set.

+To cite this data set:

+> GRANDJEAN Martin (2018). *The Network of Intellectual Cooperation*, Data set, https://github.com/grandjeanmartin/intellectual-cooperation, DOI: XXX

+To cite the thesis:

+> GRANDJEAN Martin (2018). *Les réseaux de la coopération intellectuelle, la Société des Nations comme actrice des échanges scientifiques et culturels (1919-1927)*, Université de Lausanne, XXX p.

 ## Data ##

 **> FILE 1** Here's the data